Tummy Tuck in Tijuana, Mexico

 Male tummy tuck recovery time varies, but most patients can expect to take 2 to 6 weeks before feeling 100% recovered.
 When undergoing a tummy tuck, male patients need to take at least 1 week off from work and consider taking more time off if possible.
 If your work requires heavy lifting or other physical activities, ask your surgeon how long to take off or what precautions you need, so as to not compromise your plastic surgery recovery.

-During recovery, patients will be required to wear a compression abdominal binder to help decrease swelling and fluid build-up.
+During recovery, patients must wear an abdominal compression binder to help decrease swelling and fluid build-up.
 The binder must be worn for 2 to 4 weeks, depending on how you’re healing.

-As you plan your tummy tuck, discuss with your surgeon what you can expect in terms of recovery according to your needs.
+As you plan your tummy tuck, discuss with your plastic surgeons what you can expect in terms of recovery according to your needs.

 Tummy Tuck Recovery